Name: Šumarice Memorial Park (aka: Memorial Park October in Kragujevac/Спомен-парк Крагујевачки октобар)

 Photo 7: A 2015 ceremony at the 'Interrupted Flight' monument

 The 'Interrupted Flight' monument has come to be not only a symbol for the memorial park, but also for the city of Kragujevac.
 This whole spomenik park has remained a popular and well honored monument throughout the decades, with tens of thousands visiting each year and various annual commemorative celebrations behind held to recognize the tragedies which occurred here.
 Naturally, the most notable event which occurs at this site annually is the commemoration of the October 21st executions, which have happened uninterrupted since the park's opening (Photo 7).
-This spomenik park has not seen the level of neglect and vandalism other National Liberation War (WWII) monuments across the former-Yugoslavia have seen.
-All indications point to this memorial complex continuing to be a hugely popular and honored site.
+This spomenik park has not seen the level of neglect and vandalism other People's Liberation Struggle (WWII) monuments across the former-Yugoslavia have seen.
+All indications point to this memorial complex continuing to be a hugely popular and regularly honored site.

 "This is the burial place of the students and teachers who were shot on the 21st of October, 1941."

 Meanwhile, nearby to this stone, there is an additional engraved stone (Slide 2) set within the monument's landscaping, whose inscription reads, translated from Serbian to English, as: